Cherreads

 Lost in the scent, nearby students whisper behind his back: "A charged Genesis Angel?"
 "Yeah, the rumors are true."
 "How quickly do you think he heals?"
 "Probably instantly."
 "Should we go ask him?"
 "No, he's probably had many come up to him.
 Give him a break."
 "But I—" "No." "The true question is: how would he fare in the trials?"
 "Excellent, for sure."

-After what feels like an eternity, he finally reaches the counter.
-He exchanges a few words with the cafeteria lady before heading off.
+Finally, he reaches the counter and exchanges a few words with the cafeteria lady before heading off.

 As he walks toward his roommates, he notices parts of his food pulsing faintly.

-He glances at others' food: non-magic races like night angels didn't glow, magic races (like the many healing angels and few fairies) gleam brightly, and halfies (like Kailus) have a slight glow to them.
+He glances at others' food: non-magic races like night angels didn't glow, magic races (like the many healer angels and few fairies) gleam brightly, and halfies (like Kailus) have a slight glow.

 'This must be magic protein.
 Never had this before.'